The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 	    2. Manage Packages
 	    3. Install New Packages
 	    4. Select tf_import
-	        1. If the source of the package is from github, then the file “” needs to be edited to include “source stdio”
+	        1. If the source of the package is from GitHub, then the file “” needs to be edited to include “source stdio”
 	3. Re-start KLayout
 	4. File -> Import some LEF.
-Doesn't matter what; you will just get an error message without one.
+Does not matter what LEF; you will just get an error message without one.
 		1. Once selected, go to Options at the bottom left
 		2. Select your layer map file under the Production tab
-		3. Go to the LEF+Macro Files tab, then add under Additional LEF files, the merged (original) lef file in your platform directory
+		3. Go to the LEF+Macro Files tab, then add under Additional LEF files, the merged (original) LEF file in your platform directory
-		4. Under Macro Layout Files, add the gds file in your platform directory
+		4. Under Macro Layout Files, add the GDS file in your platform directory
 	5. File -> Import Cadence tech file
 	    1. You have to select a tech file (found in the PDK, usually inside the Virtuoso folder)
 	    2. KLayout also needs a .drf file which is automatically included if it resides in the same directory the cadence tech file was found in (found in the PDK’s Virtuoso folder).
 	6. File -> Save Layer Properties
-    	1. Save as a .lyp file in your platform directory
+    	1. Save as a `.lyp` file in your platform directory

 ## KLayout tech file <a name="KLayouttechfile"></a>